 Parent company: Commerzbank Group

 Lissi is a corporate startup that was incubated in and spun-off from neosfer, Commerzbank’s innovation unit.
 Through its software platform, Lissi offers a broad range of solutions designed to help both users and organisations issue, store and verify credentials.
 Its identity management software is built on global, open standards like Verifiable Credentials and OpenID, enabling trustworthy interactions throughout the entire customer lifecycle.
-As explained by founders Helge Michael, Sebastian Bickerle and Adrian Doerk:

 Year of spin-off: 2020

-Spin-off gains: New investors, Scaled operations
+Spin-off gain: New investors, scaled operations

 Parent company: Telefónica

 With over 3 million users, Koa Health is a digital healthcare provider that offers a range of personalised and accessible mental health solutions backed by science.
-Its comprehensive care model, Koa Care 360, is designed to help employees find the right human and digital support to meet their specific needs.
-Its Koa Foundations offering provides exclusive evidence-based tools and interventions designed by leading experts.
+Its comprehensive care model, The venture spun out from Telefónica’s moonshot factory, Alpha, lowering barriers to mental healthcare and making it more accessible.

 Year of spin-off: 2023